BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 ![a small Go game](/images/go-game.png)

 *Beautiful*.
 It’s like watching the growth of bacteria or crystals, the shapes feel so natural.
-It’s no wonder the Go appeals so much to [monks](https://tricycle.org/magazine/the-game-go/) and [mathematicians](https://deepmind.com/research/case-studies/alphago-the-story-so-far).
+It’s no wonder that Go appeals so much to [monks](https://tricycle.org/magazine/the-game-go/) and [mathematicians](https://deepmind.com/research/case-studies/alphago-the-story-so-far).

 Now, though other games can teach you life lessons, I’ve found that because of the simplicity of Go, it lends itself to being interpreted through endless metaphors, and therefore you’re more likely to find one that strikes a chord with you.
 The following list is by no means complete, these are life lessons that Go has taught me.

-### Lesson 1: When you don’t know what you want, be flexible.
-When you do know what you want, be strong. ###
+#### Lesson 1: When you don’t know what you want, be flexible.
+When you do know what you want, be strong. ####

 Strength and flexibility are two sides of the same coin. *Don’t put all your eggs in one basket* is a phrase which touches on this, though lacks the full picture.

 In Go, you can treat stones like contracts; a stone you placed on the board is saying *I could earn you points over here*.
 Playing stones all around the board makes a lot of claims to various territories, but over time you’ll find only some of those pay off, whereas placing stones in the same area strengthen each other by becoming harder to surround or split apart, keeping good on that contract.

-Below, when black makes a claim using these stones, they’re hoping to get these points.
+Below, black makes a claim to the dots of territory using these stones, hoping to get these points.
 But guess what, there’s another player whose job it is to disagree with them.

 ![Some examples of terriroty](/images/go-possibles.png)